TechExplorerSam/Hubly-backend/README.md

 - Ticket APIs: Create, assign, resolve, search, filter

--Team APIs: Invite, validate email(Check wheather they are assigned by the admin into the sysyeem or not in login page they can enter their username or admin assinged email address ), manage roles
+-Team APIs: Invite, validate email(Check wheather they are assigned by the admin into the system or not in login page they can enter their username or admin assinged email address ), manage roles

 - Chat APIs: Support conversation per ticket